fbdo/algorithms/README.md

 algorithms
 ==========

-A study of commonly used algorithms and data structures
+A study of commonly used algorithms and data structures, and some algorithmic problems.